hardiksharma045/open_source_FaceShield_India/Readme.txt

 Parts Needed:

-1. 3D ptinted Headband : PLA/PETG
+1. 3D printed / INjection moulded Headband : PLA/PETG
-2. A4/A3 Size clear Plastic Sheet/Laminta/acrylic
+2. A4/A3 Size clear Plastic Sheet/Laminated sheet/acrylic
 3. Elastic/Rubber Band

 Tools Needed:
 1. Hole Punch with 80mm Hole distance ( Standard in INDIA )

-The 3D Printed Version of this design is being tested and used by a gourp of Doctors & Healthcare Professionals and we plan to make a mould soon so that we are able to produce at scale.
+The 3D Printed Version of this design is being tested and used by a gourp of Doctors & Healthcare Professionals and we plan to make a injection mould soon so that it can be produced & distributed at scale.